DanielePassabi/Uni_AML2021_QueryImagesCompetition/README.md

 #### Solution 5: ResNet + training

 The only missing tassel to the past two solutions is the training step.
-Since ResNets are pretrained models, we did not trained them on the training dataset of images.
+Since ResNets are pre-trained models, we did not train them on the training dataset of images.
 This solution tries to train the model for completeness, since results are reached till now are quite high, and to make our model more accurate on building recognition.

 Unfortunately, the model performs worse than the past two, both in terms of accuracy and computational time.